-As lead trial counsel, obtained a defense verdict favor of Fulton-DeKalb Hospital Authority following a jury trial in Blair King v.
+As lead trial counsel, he obtained a defense verdict favor of Fulton-DeKalb Hospital Authority following a jury trial in Blair King v.
 Fulton DeKalb Hospital Authority (United States District Court of the Northern District of Georgia).
-Case involved claims of age discrimination under the Age Discrimination in Employment Act and violation of the Family Medical Leave Act.
+The case involved claims of age discrimination under the Age Discrimination in Employment Act and violation of the Family Medical Leave Act.

 Lead trial and appellate counsel for the Fulton-Dekalb Hospital Authority, Emory University and several medical professionals in Rosie Miranda et al. v.
 Fulton-DeKalb Hospital Authority, Emory University at al., 284 Ga.
 App.
 203 (2007), cert. denied 207 Ga.
 LEXIS 516 (2007), a wrongful death action wherein the plaintiffs sought in excess of $10 million.